motionharvest/VectorScrolling/readme.md

 Install
 ==============================
-`npm install vectorscrolling --save-dev`
+	npm install vectorscrolling --save-dev

-Here is how you use it.
---
 #### Control a GSAP Timeline Animation ####
+	const vs = require('vectorscrolling');
 	vs("#myTarget", myGSAPTimeline);

-GSAP Timelines is all it controls
+Using VectorScrolling
 ==============================
-I have determined that there are 5 different ways that you might need control your scrolling animations.
-Look at the visual aid below.
+Does the animation start as your element is coming into view?
+Or does the animation wait until the entire element is centered on the screen?
+Maybe the element is already on the screen at page load (Like a navigation bar), and you want to animate it as the user scrolls down your page.
+It's up to you.

-The 5 Element Positions
+The 5 Element Positions and the Vernacular
 ---
-Since I'm a creative technologist this description of how it works is most likely going to be complicated.
-You target any of your elements and think about when it comes into view.
-Does the animation start as it comes into view, or does the animation wait until the entire element is on the screen?
-This whole system is based on percentages.
-The elements you target will have a point which activates the animation, and another point which deactivates it.
+Target your element and think about how and when it shows up on the screen.
+Think in percentages.
+The screen's height ranges from 0% at the top to 100% at the bottom.
+Your element's top edge can be considered 0%, and it's bottom edge is 100%.
+With that in mind, if the top of your element is touching the top of the screen you'd say that 0% of the element is at 0% of the browser window.

+Adding logic for start and end points.
+---

+The logic here requires some time to grasp.
+Ths image below can help to illustrate this.

-The logic here is to active when `what percentage of your element's height` is `less than what percentage of the screen's height` and vice-versa for deactivating.
-Here are the 5 element positions for activation and deactivation, and a handy graphic for explaining them.
+The way I think about how a scrolling experience works is to break sections of animation into pieces.
+When do I want the animation to start being affected by the scrolling.
+My internal dialog says "when `what percentage of my element's height` is at `what percentage of the screen's height`, start controlling it."
+And then, "when `what percentage of my element's height` is `what percentage of the screen's height`, stop controlling it."
+Here are the 5 element positions for activation and deactivation, and that graphic I mentioned.

  1. Activate when 0% is at 100%, deactivate when 100% is at 0%.
  2. Activate when 100% is at 100%, deactivate when 0% is at 0%.